 Look, I get it.
 Membership sites are all the rage.

-And while I totally get the lure of them (hell, I LOVE Screw U, the members in it, the people we get to work with and the money it makes!), that doesn’t mean you should have one.
+And while I totally get the lure of them (hell, we looooved our membership Screw U, the members who were in it, the people we got to work with and the money it made us month after month!), that doesn’t mean you should have one.

 Harsh, but true.